SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A tagged union type is a union type where each of the types has a tag, which is used to determine which type is currently in used.
-What rust calls enums is more properly a tagged union.
+What rust calls enums is more properly a tagged union. in TS, a thing similar to tagged unions is called a discriminated union. in TS, discriminated unions are implemented by a union type of other types with a shared field.
+In a discriminated union, TS can narrow based on checking a shared field.

 ##### Rust